I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/prefix/nf-prefix-rxprefixtablelookupname.md

 <p>On checked builds, <b>RxPrefixTableLookupName</b> causes the system to ASSERT if the length of the <i>CanonicalName</i> string is not greater than zero.</p>

-<p>This routine is used internally by RDBSS in response to a call from MUP to claim a name or form the create path for a NET_ROOT or V_NET_ROOT structure.
-The <b>RxPrefixTableLookupName</b> routine can also be used by network mini-redirectors as long as the appropriate lock is acquired before accessing the table, and the lock is released when work is completed.
-The normal use by a driver would be as follows:</p>

-<p>Acquire a shared lock by calling <b>RxpAcquirePrefixTableLockShared</b>.</p>

-<p>Look up a name by calling <b>RxPrefixTableLookupName</b>.</p>

-<p>Release the shared lock by calling <b>RxpReleasePrefixTableLock</b>.</p>

-<p>Note that if a match is found, the reference count on the found node will be incremented. </p>

-<p>On checked builds, <b>RxPrefixTableLookupName</b> causes the system to ASSERT if the length of the <i>CanonicalName</i> string is not greater than zero.</p>

 ## -requirements
 <table>
 <tr>